DavidRandallPeters/3DModeling/3D_002_Substance.md

 1. Begin in Maya - prepare both high- and low-poly meshes for export and baking
 2. Export models as .fbx
+3. Export UV map for Photoshop
-3. Fire up Substance and import low-poly model
+4. Fire up Substance and import low-poly model
-4. Bake all maps using the high-poly model as a source
+5. Bake all maps using the high-poly model as a source
-5. Apply materials
+6. Apply materials
-6. Add an emissive channel for glowing stuff
+7. Add an emissive channel for glowing stuff
-7. Add custom graphics in Photoshop
+8. Add custom graphics in Photoshop

 <br><br>